PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 DISCIPLINE POLICIES & PROCEDURES

-We encourage parents or guardians to communicate with the camp coordinator and staff as often as possible regarding concerns, to ask questions or simply to inquire about their child's day.
+We encourage parents/guardians to communicate with the Camp Supervisor and staff as often as possible regarding concerns, to ask questions, or simply to inquire about their child’s day.

 COMMENTS, CONCERNS OR COMPLAINTS

-Aspen City Day Camp is enrolled in a childcare program that is licensed by the Colorado Department of Human Services.
+Aspen City Camp is enrolled in a childcare program that is licensed by the Colorado Department of Human Services.
 The license indicates that the program has met the required standards of the operation of a childcare facility.
-If you have not done so, please ask to see the license.
-We want to hear from you if you have questions or concerns about your child’s care.
-We will make every effort to resolve any issues or concerns you have about the program.

 Complaints regarding suspected licensing violations must be reported to: